Relative Fontaine-Messing theory over power series rings: Relative Fontaine--Laffaille modules and associated Galois representations

-In this section, we extend the theory of Fontaine-Laffaille modules and their associated Galois representations to the base ring $R = W(k)[\![t_1,\ldots,t_d]\!]$.
-The exposition follows closely the relative case studied in \cite{FaltingsCcris}, but we also give several new proofs/results using a d\'evissage to the ``generic fiber" technique.
+In this section, we extend the theory of Fontaine--Laffaille modules and their associated Galois representations to the base ring $R = W(k)[\![t_1,\ldots,t_d]\!]$.
+The exposition follows closely the relative case studied in \cite{FaltingsCcris}, but we also give several new proofs/results using a d\'evissage to the ``generic fiber."